logdna/logdna-agent-v2/docs/KUBERNETES.md

 # LogDNA Agent on Kubernetes

-The agent is compatible with Kubernetes versions 1.9 and greater; however, we always recommend running the latest stable version.
+The agent is compatible with Kubernetes<sup>:registered:</sup> versions 1.9 and greater; however, we always recommend running the most recent stable version.

 ## Table of Contents